The AARP Community Challenge helps local governments and nonprofit organizations make immediate improvements that can jump-start positive change.

 AARP might be contacted by other potential funders that could be interested in funding projects that were not funded through the AARP Community Challenge.

 The potential funders may have additional process steps and funding requirements compared to the AARP Community Challenge.
 If requested, AARP would like to send your contact information, organization name and a short description of the proposal, including the community where the project would take place (“Project Information”).

 Note that these projects will be subject to any potential funder’s own terms, conditions and review.

 Please indicate in your application whether or not you give permission to AARP to share your contact information and a description of your proposal.
 If you select “Yes,” you agree on behalf of yourself and your organization to release AARP and its affiliates and their respective officers, directors, employees, contractors, agents and representatives from all liability associated with sharing the Project Information with potential funders.

 If your application is funded, you will receive detailed guidance about branding, including a package with AARP logo files and pre-approved language.
 For now, we are looking for a general idea of how you will incorporate the AARP name/logo/message in your promotions.

 For instance, if you’ll be installing a sign at the site of your project, it should include the AARP logo.
 If you'll be putting out press releases or social media posts, those should include verbiage about how the project was funded by AARP.

 If your project is ultimately funded, you will design and secure your own signage or banners, but we’ll provide plenty of examples and guidance at that time.
-You will also be invited to coordinate publicity with your AARP State Office.
+You may include funding to pay for this signage to your grant request and project budget.
+You will also be invited to coordinate publicity with your state office.